symfony/symfony-docs/configuration.rst

             paths: ['%kernel.project_dir%/src/Entity']

 Splitting the configuration into lots of small files might appear intimidating for some Symfony newcomers.
-However, you'll get used to them quickly and you rarely need to change these files after package installation.
+However, you will get used to them quickly and you rarely need to change these files after package installation.

 .. tip::